samervin/blog.samerv.in/_posts/blog/2014-03-13-sam-reads-the-world-herald.md

 People think there aren't enough women protagonists in movies.
 They might be right.
 People think that male-led movies make more money.
 They're generally wrong, it's dependent on budget alone apparently.
 So why the disconnect?
 All I can offer is a shrug and an "Iunno" and a "that's how it's been and change is hard."

 Europe wants to stop United States from using names like "Parmesan" and "feta" and "Gorgonzola" to describe their cheeses.
 Parmesan cheese is supposed to come from Parma, Italy.
-Feta is from Greece (just because it always <em>has</em> been).
+Feta is from Greece (just because it always *has* been).
 Other cheeses, like Muenster and Asiago and Romano, as well as other terms like Greek yogurt, bologna, and prosciutto are under fire.
 This sounds pretty asinine.
-If you serve a Philly cheesesteak in Germany, you deserve to call it a Philly <em>because that's what it is</em>.
+If you serve a Philly cheesesteak in Germany, you deserve to call it a Philly *because that's what it is*.

 That's all for today!